 Giving birth is one of the most profound and joyous experiences of your life, and at St. George Regional we work to help make it truly a special delivery.
 We treat every person with sensitivity and strive to provide an extraordinary experience.
 Our staff is dedicated to giving you the time, attention and the highest quality care possible.

-Your birthing experience at Dixie Regional Medical Center is designed to make you feel right at home.
+Your birthing experience at St. George Regional Hospital is designed to make you feel right at home.
 Whether you are starting a family or adding on to one, we understand how personal having a baby is for you and your partner.